luyadev/luya/README.md

 ## ATTENTION

 **We have moved all repositories to the new HQ of LUYA, `luyadev` instead of `zephir`.
-In order to to update your packages, remove `zephir` and replace with `luyadev` in your composer require section**
+In order to update your packages, remove `zephir` and replace with `luyadev` in your composer require section.
+The old packages will still work for a while.**

 ![PHP7](https://img.shields.io/badge/php7-yes-green.svg)
 [![Build Status](https://travis-ci.org/luyadev/luya.svg?branch=master)](https://travis-ci.org/luyadev/luya)